mcglow2/guides/source/index.md

 html_theme.sidebar_secondary.remove: False
 ---

-# Tufts University Research Technology Guides
+# TTS Research Technology Guides

 Welcome!
 In this collection, you'll discover a variety of resources and tutorials to enable research.
 Whether you're a beginner or seeking to deepen your skills, all materials are asynchronous, allowing you to learn  at your own pace.